The Hjørundfjord

 Today, Hotel Union Øye is part of “De Historiske” – historic hotels & restaurants – a unique membership organization containing many of Norway’s most charming hotels and restaurants.
 Here, history forms the setting for the guests' own overnight stay and gastronomic experience.
 The hotel is one of the stops on our "A Taste of Norway" excursion.

-Activities in Hjørundfjord
+Activities in the Hjørundfjord

 As well as visiting Hotel Union Øye, you can also go on a mountain hike or visit a Norwegian shieling.